 - 2 (10-count) packs taco size flour tortillas

-- Heavily season both sides of the roast(s) with salt & pepper.
-Sear both sides & all ends of the roast(s) in a hot pan.
-Place roast(s) into a large baking dish (13x9" pan.)
+Heavily season both sides of the roast(s) with salt and pepper.
+Sear both sides and all ends of the roast(s) in a hot pan.
+Place roast(s) into a large baking dish.
+(13x9-inch pan)

-- Once meat is tender, drain & reserve juices, & shred the meat.
+Once meat is tender, drain and reserve juices, and shred the meat.
 Skim the fat off the top of the juices.
-Add juices back into the shredded meat & set aside.
+Add juices back into the shredded meat and set aside.

-- In a LARGE saute pan, melt shortening & add the onions.
-Cook for 3-5 minutes until translucent.
-Add flour & stir to absorb liquid.
-Mix in green chiles, salsa verde, garlic powder, salt, & cumin.
+In a LARGE sauté pan, melt shortening/coconut oil and add the onions.
+Cook for 5 minutes or until soft and translucent.
+Add flour and stir with onions for 1 minute.
+Mix in green chiles, salsa verde, garlic powder, salt, and cumin.
 Cook until thick.
-Add meat mixture into the onion mixture & heat thoroughly.
+Add meat mixture into the onion mixture and heat thoroughly.

-- Fill tortillas with about ⅓ to ½ cup meat each & fold burrito style.
+Fill tortillas with about ⅓ to ½ cup meat each and fold burrito style.

-- Heat vegetable oil in a large pot.
-Place chimichangas carefully seam side down into the oil & fry both sides until golden brown (approximately 45 seconds each side.)
+Heat oil in a large pot.
+Place chimichangas carefully seam side down into the oil and fry both sides until golden brown (approximately 45 seconds each side.)
 Allow to drain on a paper towel lined plate.
-Serve with sour cream, cheese, & hot sauce as desired.
+Serve with sour cream, cheese, and hot sauce as desired.

 © DESSERT NOW DINNER LATER All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-create the recipe, snap YOUR OWN PHOTO and re-write the recipe in YOUR OWN WORDS, or link back to this post for the recipe.